gdsoumya/imdb_api/README.md

 |directors |Name of the Directors of the title.|
 |stars |Cast of the title.|
 |votes |Number of votes recieved by the title on IMDb.|

+## TESTING THE API

+To see a ready-made example of using the API visit http://127.0.0.1:5000/test-api .
+The test queries both the POST and GET endpoints with just the title parameter and fetches the results and displays it on the webpage.
+The whole process is done on the client side using AJAX call, it can also be achieved using a asynchronus fetch operation in javascript too.

 ## Errors and Debugging options
 The server by default does not start in debugger mode but to initialize debugger mode change the last line of the '[api-server.py](https://github.com/gdsoumya/imdb_api/blob/master/api-server.py)' file to :